GOWTHAM54577/Cryptography---19CS412-classical-techqniques/README.md

 Testing algorithm with different key values.
 ALGORITHM DESCRIPTION:
-The Hill cipher is a substitution cipher invented by Lester S. Hill in 1929.
-Each letter is represented by a number modulo 26.
-To encrypt a message, each block of n letters is multiplied by an invertible n × n matrix, again modulus 26.
-To decrypt the message, each block is multiplied by the inverse of the matrix used for encryption.
-The matrix used for encryption is the cipher key, and it should be chosen randomly from the set of invertible n × n matrices (modulo 26).
-The cipher can, be adapted to an alphabet with any number of letters.
-All arithmetic just needs to be done modulo the number of letters instead of modulo 26.
+The Vigenere cipher is a method of encrypting alphabetic text by using a series of different Caesar ciphers based on the letters of a keyword.
+It is a simple form of polyalphabetic substitution.To encrypt, a table of alphabets can be used, termed a Vigenere square, or Vigenere table.
+It consists of the alphabet written out 26 times in different rows, each alphabet shifted cyclically to the left compared to the previous alphabet, corresponding to the 26 possible Caesar ciphers.
+At different points in the encryption process, the cipher uses a different alphabet from one of the rows used.
+The alphabet at each point depends on a repeating keyword.

 ## PROGRAM: